matharotheelf/CV/README.md

 #### Creative Thinker

 I am very interested in the arts as well as science.
 I constantly draw and go to life drawing classes every week.
 I won my college's art prize whilst at university.
-My creative thinking has also been fostered during my degree where I constantly needed creastive ideas to solve challenging problems.
+My creative thinking has also been fostered during my degree where I constantly needed creastive ideas to solve difficult problems.
 I anticipate using my creative side as much as my analytical side in my career as a software developer.

 #### Team Worker